Freemius/freemius-checkout-js/README.md

 ## Usage Guide

 Here's a simple example to get you started.
+This example assumes you're using some bundler like vite or webpack to manage your app.

 Install the official
 [npm](https://www.npmjs.com/package/@freemius/checkout) package.